tsipkens/bidias/README.md

 2D gridded data can be done using the colon operand, i.e. `x(:)`, or using the `vectorize` method.

-#### 3.1.1 Support for partial grids
+##### 3.1.1 Support for partial grids

 The current program also supports creating partial grids, made up of a regular grid where certain elements are ignored or missing.
 This allows practitioners to ignore certain regions in the grid that may have higher uncertainties or are otherwise unphysical.
 Quantities defined on partial grids have a reduced dimension, often speeding inversion.

-For mass-mobility measurements, this can be used to block out particles with extraordinarily high densities.
+For mass-mobility measurements, this can be used to block out particles with extraordinarily high or low densities.

 These partial grids are also useful for PMA-SP2 inversion, where part of the grid will be unphysical.

 Partial grids can be created using the `Grid.partial`, which cuts the grid about a line specified by a y-intercept and slope.
 All of the grid points with a center above this line is removed from the grid.
-For example, if one wanted to create a grid where all of the points above the 1-1 line shoudl be removed (as is relevant for PMA-SP2 inversion), one can call
+For example, if one wanted to create a grid where all of the points above the 1-1 line should be removed (as is relevant for PMA-SP2 inversion), one can call

 ```Matlab
 grid = grid.partial(0,1);
 ```

+which replaces the current grid with a partial grid with the same span.
 For partial grids:

 1. `Grid.ispartial` will be 1 (i.e. true),
 2. `Grid.missing` contains a list of the global indices for the missing pixels,